Buscedv/Ask/README.md

 # Example (Ask vs Flask)
 Here is the same basic app with one GET route written in Ask and in Python with Flask.
-YOu can clearly see the difference in how much code is needed for the Flask app compared to the Ask app.

 ### Ask
 ```php